Home Party Planning 101

 Clear communication is key to a stress-free cookie exchange.
 Provide attendees with detailed instructions and reminders leading up to the event.
 This includes the date, time, location, and any specific guidelines or expectations.

-How to Host an Eco-Friendly Party at Home
+How to Plan a Spa Day Party at Home for Friends

 If you're using a sign-up sheet, send out a confirmation email or message to each attendee, outlining what they're responsible for bringing.
 This helps prevent last-minute surprises and ensures that everyone is prepared.